duracell80/oceaneyes/README.md

 ### Ways we can solve this problem
 - As buyers, make preset and station data a high priority in product research
-- As providers, don't tie the station database or category browser to an online only service
+- As providers, free the station database or category browser from an online only service, consider offline data storage
-- As providers, Cache the database onboard the radio in an open format like sqlite3
+- As providers, cache the entire database onboard the radio in an open format like sqlite3 and schedule OTA updates to the URL's directly to the device
-- As providers, Allow end users to manage and update this cache of data
+- As providers, allow end users to manage and update this cache of data in the event you as a provider become unable or unwilling to
-- As providers, Standardize an import and export file format that allows portablity of preset data from one device to the next
+- As providers, standardize an import and export file format that allows portablity of preset data from one device to the next

 OceanEyes hopes to provide easier and consistent programming access to the onboard preset server.